fricas/fricas/src/doc/sphinx/source/faq.rst

 The main source of information about FriCAS is the "Axiom book" by Jenks and Sutor in its adaptation for FriCAS.
-FriCAS continues to update that contents of that book along with its development and calls it |PACKAGE_BOOK|.
+FriCAS continues to update the contents of that book along with its development and calls it |PACKAGE_BOOK|.
 Its content is shown by the integrated HyperDoc help system.
 You can also access the book in .pdf form at https://fricas.github.io/book.pdf.
-An older version is available in in .xhtml form at https://wiki.fricas.org/JenksSutorInXhtml.
+An older version is available in .xhtml form at https://wiki.fricas.org/JenksSutorInXhtml.